Ashok0/HL2VREssentials/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;» Untick "No Bloom" to enable Bloom.

+- When using Mod Organizer 2, saved games are stored in MO2's \overwrite\save folder and will not be synced with Steam Cloud.

 #### Launch Settings
 With Mod Organizer 2, you can set custom commands to run at starup by placing them in: *\Your Mod Organizer 2 Folder\mods\Config File\cfg\autoexec.cfg*
 (Do not place settings in the autoexec.cfg in your Steam folder as this file is not used by MO2.)